-From this page you can access all sections of our free Living Trust Guide.
+From this page you can access all sections of the Pennyborn.com Living Trust Guide.
 Here is a brief overview of what you will find in our Living Trust Guide:1.
 An overview of revocable living trusts.
 Making a living trust involves a lot of steps.
 You will also have to maintain the living trust throughout your lifetime.
 Before making a living trust, review the overview of

 benefits of living trusts.4.
 In order for your estate to pass through your living trust and avoid probate, you have to fund your living trust.
 This involves transferring title to your property to the trust.
 To learn the steps involved in funding your living trust and get answers to common concerns about making title changes, see our article on